pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 npm start
 ```

-For this built-in scripts to work, we need to define a script for them in the `package.json`, otherwise they will fail.
+For these built-in scripts to work, we need to define a script for them in the `package.json`.
+Otherwise, they will fail.
 We can write the scripts just as any other script.
 Here's an example:

 ```json
 {